 Historic investment returns experienced over the period of your investment.

 The type of with profits policy you have and the terms of your policy, including the type and extent of any guarantees.

 Money built up in the With Profits Fund that is over and above what we expect to need for future obligations such as tax, expenses and future bonuses to policyholders.

 The costs of running your policy.
-With effect from 1 January 2018, most of the costs of running your policy were fixed until 30 June 2019 under an expense agreement.
-Legal & General may extend this agreement by up to six months.
+With effect from 1 January 2018, most of the costs of running your policy were fixed under an expense agreement.
+This agreement continues until 30 June 2020 but we may extend it beyond that date.

 Bonus rates are not fixed, they will vary each year as actual returns and our view of the future changes.

 An annual bonus may be added to a with profits plan at the end of each year.
 Each annual bonus added increases the basic guaranteed amount we’ll pay out at certain contractual points, which will vary depending on the type of plan you have.
 Once we’ve added an annual bonus, we cannot withdraw it for payments made to you at your contractual points.
 For more information on contractual points, see our guides to how we manage your conventional and unitised with profits investment.

 An interim bonus may be added to cover any period of time for which an annual bonus rate has not yet been declared.
 We will normally use the interim bonus rate to calculate the value of your plan in between annual bonus declarations.
 The interim bonus rate may change without notice.